Eftsure Guarantee

 Some companies are also exploring dedicated fraud insurance policies to mitigate potential losses from ACH fraud.

-Checks remain the most fraud-prone payment method, with 65% of organizations reporting they experienced fraud attempts targeting checks in 2023.
+Checks remain the most fraud-prone payment method, with 65% of organizations reporting they experienced fraud attempts targeting checks.

 Eftsure provides continuous control monitoring to protect your eft payments.
 Our multi-factor verification approach protects your organisation from financial loss due to cybercrime, fraud and error.